Panera Bread Baked Potato Soup Copycat

 - Add meat: For a hearty soup, add some chopped ham, turkey, or chicken to the pot.

-- Other cheese: Experiment with different types of cheese like mozzarella, shredded parmesan, and Colby jack.
+- Other cheese: Experiment with different types of cheese, such as mozzarella, shredded parmesan, and Colby jack.
 You could even try soft cheeses like feta, brie, and ricotta.

 - Spicy soup: Add a pinch of red pepper flakes for a spicy potato soup.

-- Sweet potato soup: Instead of regular potatoes, try this with sweet potatoes.
-This would be perfect for Thanksgiving dinner.
+- Sweet potato soup: Try this with sweet potatoes instead of regular potatoes.
+It would be perfect for Thanksgiving dinner.

-- Add veggies: Give your soup more texture by adding chopped bell peppers, celery, corn, green beans, carrots, or whatever veggies you like.
+- Add veggies: To give the soup more texture, add chopped bell peppers, celery, corn, green beans, carrots, or whatever veggies you like.

 Serving suggestions: